This Retro Airstream Model Is A Charming Choice For RV Camping In Mid-Century Luxury

 Wright's unique style of organic architecture was inspired by shapes, materials, and colors that are often found in nature.
 He was an early pioneer of sustainable design, although it wasn't called that during his lifetime.
 According to the Frank Lloyd Wright Foundation, sustainable design "captures the idea that he was trying to express through his career — a sustainable ecosystem comprising nature, the built environment, and human life, in which each component supports the other components and all thrive as a result."

-The new Airstream is a beautiful nod to Wright's organic style.
+The new Airstream is a nod to Wright's organic style.
 "With a Rear Hatch that opens to nature, convertible living spaces, and handcrafted details like the Gordon Leaf Pattern, it blends Wright's organic architecture with Airstream's iconic form," the Airstream website states.
 According to Airstream, there are a lot of similarities between Wright and the founder of Airstream, Wally Byam.
 "From a shared belief in purposeful design to a lifelong pursuit of freedom and beauty, their stories intersect in powerful and unexpected ways."

-Compared to purchasing a historic Frank Lloyd Wright-designed home, the new Airstream Frank Lloyd Wright Usonian trailer is a bargain.
-Wright designed over a thousand homes in his lifetime.
-Of those, 532 structures were actually built.
-Thousands of design lovers dream of living in one of his iconic houses, and people travel from all over the world to visit properties that are open to the public.
 Purchasing a Frank Lloyd Wright-designed home is pretty much off the table for anyone who isn't exceptionally wealthy.
 They don't go on the market very often, and unsurprisingly, they cost a fortune.
-At the time of writing there were just six Frank Lloyd Wright homes on the market worldwide.
+At the time of this writing there were just six Frank Lloyd Wright homes on the market worldwide.
 The least expensive option was the 2,617 square foot Weisblat House, which was listed at $1,444,000.
-The most expensive was the iconic Lykes House, which was listed at $8,800,000.
+The most expensive was the iconic Lykes House, listed at $8,800,000.

+Although the new Airstream wasn't designed by the architect himself, it could be a good option for design enthusiasts who aren't able to fork out millions.
+The $184,900 price tag may seem steep for a travel trailer, but similar Airstreams start at around $120,000.
 According to Airstream's website, only 200 of the limited-edition trailers will be produced over the next two years, so interested parties should make their purchase sooner rather than later.
 Airstreams are known for their durable construction and many of them can last decades.
 They're also known to hold their value, and there is a strong resale market.
 The Frank Lloyd Wright Usonian Limited Edition Travel Trailer may just be a worthy investment for RV travelers, van lifers, and design enthusiasts alike.